Linguistic fieldwork data, converted instantly

 1. Chrome / Edge: unzip the download somewhere permanent, go to chrome://extensions, enable Developer mode, click Load unpacked, and select the unzipped folder.
 Pin the icon from the puzzle-piece menu.

 🧭 Safari support is planned for a future release.
-In the meantime, macOS users can use the Desktop App or try the web version.
+Safari users can use the Desktop App or try the web version.

 🐧 Linux: The desktop app has not been tested on Linux — the developer does not have a Linux machine.
 In principle it should work (Tauri supports Linux, global shortcuts use X11/XWayland, and the system tray requires libappindicator).
 Pre-built .deb and .AppImage artifacts are available on the releases page.
 If you try it and find issues — or get it working — please open an issue or PR.
 Linux contributions are very welcome.